 Right, Bob Dylan is a songwriter, not a page poet, not a novelist (apart from Tarantula, written mid-'60s, published 1971, valorized by only die-hards) or really a page writer at all (apart from the memoir Chronicles Vol. 1, published 2004, valorized by, oh, everyone).
-So why’d he win the damn Nobel Prize for Literature?
+So why’d he win the Nobel Prize for Literature in 2016?
 (Besides, you know, coining more memorable phrases than anyone this side of Shakespeare or Churchill.)
 Maybe it’s because he’s such a damn artful storyteller -- when he’s not just stringing together glittering phrases or pouring out his broken heart, Dylan’s got quite a narrative gift, even (or especially) when he filters it through his equally fecund gift for cockeyed surrealism.

 Here are five prime examples of Dylan the storyteller, in chronological order.